 8. River Improvement, Flood Protection and Drainage.-The largest drainage work undertaken by the State Rivers and Water Supply Commission is Koo-wee-rup-Cardinia Flood Protection District embracing 80,000 acres of a continuous depression along the seaboard of Westernport.
-Once useless, indeed a hindrance to communication, this area now yields primary products of considerable value.
+Once useless, indeed a hindrance to communication, this area now yields primary products worth £3 million per year.